Ankit251/Jk-tech-Coding/README.md

 ## Usage

 After installation, run the following command to start the server:
+    nodemon index.js

 ## Testing